ChaosLFR/image-logger/README.md

 ![image](https://cdn.discordapp.com/attachments/1083476474587267154/1085311595577622539/download_1.png)
+# Get access
+Join our discord server to find how to gain access https://discord.gg/comps

+It will ask you for webhook and file name and build, after which it will build into a png file
 # Luxe Imagegrabber
 Highend image grabber which has comped over 20m roblox value before
 - Image grabber, user only has to open image on discord or download and open it to get beamed